JWangToronto/Deep-Learning/README.md

 # Deep-Learning
-This is deep learning used for testing the position of cell phone
+These include two python files used for testing the position of cell phone, in which one uses deep learning method, another uses bayes.